 Paying Off Strangers’ Debt

-Well here is yet another unique tradition that you would be hearing for the first time apparently.
+Well, here is yet another unique tradition that you would be hearing for the first time apparently.
 It is very common that a very well-to-do person would visit the local bazaar and secretly pay off the debts of any stranger from the record book of the shopkeeper.
 And the stranger would never know who paid off his dues.
-This is the beauty of Ramadan, Turkey has a very similar yet a unique way of celebration.
+Isn’t it interesting?
+This is the beauty of Ramadan in Turkey.
+Sometimes people wait for the start of this Ramadan calendar in Turkey to get this opportunity to celebrate it in a unique way.

 Suggested Read: Beaches in Turkey: Revivify Amidst the Captivating Coasts for a Soul-Propitiating Experience